d3tourrr/nomi-discord/README.md

 1. Run the Docker container: `docker run -e DISCORD_BOT_TOKEN=$DISCORD_BOT_TOKEN -e NOMI_TOKEN=$NOMI_TOKEN -e NOMI_ID=$NOMI_ID nomi-discord`
    1. Replace `$DISCORD_BOT_TOKEN` with the bot token you copied from the Discord developer portal
    1. Replace `$NOMI_TOKEN` with the API key you copied from the Nomi.ai Integrations page
-   1. Replace `%NOMI_ID` with the ID for your specific Nomi, shown when you list the Nomis using the instructions linked above
+   1. Replace `$NOMI_ID` with the ID for your specific Nomi, shown when you list the Nomis using the instructions linked above
 1. Interact with your Nomi in Discord!

 # Interacting in Discord with your Nomi